-The purpose of the SOIA scholarship is to provide delegations and area programs with assistance in providing, enhancing, or beginning a program of sports training and competition, Athlete Leadership Training, Healthy Athletes Programs, or FIT training for eligible athletes and Unified Sports partners.
+The purpose of the SOIA scholarship is to provide delegations and area programs with assistance in providing, enhancing, or beginning a program of sports training and competition, Athlete Leadership Training, Healthy Athletes Programs, or FIT training for eligible athletes and Unified partners.
 The scholarship should be viewed as a last option to cover expenses when other fundraising avenues have been exhausted and there are not enough funds available to cover expenses, for unexpected expenses or for unanticipated opportunities to grow or expand programs.
-More information and the application can be found on the Participation Forms page of our website or in Section 9 - GENERAL FORMS.
+More information and the application can be found on the Participation Forms page of our website.

-As a general rule SOIA will not fund more than 50 percent of the total budget of any delegation for which scholarship funding is requested.
+As a general rule SOIA will not fund more than 50% of the total budget of any delegation for which scholarship funding is requested.
 While the expense may be included in the overall program budget submitted with your scholarship request, funds will not be approved to pay for meals, coach stipends, or salaries.